 Turkey came as another major target of NDAA restrictions.
 In a reprisal for purchasing Russian-made S-400 air defence systems, Ankara is barred from an option to buy and participate in manufacturing of the F-35 fifth-generation stealth fighters.
 To rejoin the program, Turkey needs to relinquish S-400s and pledge not to accept them in the future.
 The bill leaves the door open for supplying US Patriot anti-aircraft missiles to meet Turkish defence needs.

-Turkey’s President Recep Tayyip Erdogan said that his country would retaliate with unspecified counter-sanctions and the Turkish Foreign Ministry blasted the NDAA for "negative language" and "unfair treatment".will realize in due time that their initiatives are actually harming the US’s own interests and not serving regional peace and stability", Turkish Foreign Ministry spokesman Hami Aksoy said on Friday.
+Turkey’s President Recep Tayyip Erdogan said that his country would retaliate with unspecified counter-sanctions and the Turkish Foreign Ministry blasted the NDAA for "negative language" and "unfair treatment".

 The NDAA lifts a longtime ban to sell or transfer weapons to Cyprus despite its unresolved conflict with Turkey and throws support to energy partnership of Cyprus, Greece and Israel, which are planning the world’s largest undersea pipeline to export natural gas from the East Mediterranean to Europe.

 While the purchase of S-400s is the main point of contention for the US, Turkey’s operation in northern Syria and its willingness to veto a NATO Baltic defence plan in order to force the alliance to recognize the Kurdistan Workers’ Party as terrorists have also distanced the two countries.